DanielMazurkiewicz/WebAI/README.md

 #### Reserved property/parameters names

-  * "input" - array type parameter, a default pipe end
+  * "input" - array type parameter, a default pipe end (default input to operation)
+  * "output" - array type parameter, output from operation that can be passed as argument
+  * "state" is a reserved word for layer/pipe state, holds object with internal state parameters
   * "activation" - reserved name for passing activation function to custom operation
   * "activationStr" is a reserved name for passing name of activation function
-  * "state" is a reserved word for layer/pipe state, holds object with internal state parameters
   * "id" is a reserved word for layer/pipe id's and data id's (each has unique id assigned at object creation from JSON model) where pipe/layer ids are positive integers and data id's are negative integers
   * "size" is a reserved name for layer/pipe output dimmensions.
 If no "size" provided in model then defined default will be used ("size" property can be defined as paramObject, but can contain only properties that helps providing default values, other are forbidden).
 If no default, then it throws error (this is a guarantee that output dimmensions are known without running NN operations)